The Travel Series: Jet-Set Shooting with Mirrorless Cameras and iPad Apps

 The iPad can’t run Photoshop―it’s not that powerful.
 However, for the Jet Set iPad traveling photographer there is Google’s Snapseed.
 Snapseed is a free app that works with jpegs extremely well and, the best part: Snapseed maintains your files’ original size (other apps can shrink photos).
 When I process jpegs from my Fujifilm Xpro1, I end up with 45.5MB files.
 Snapseed maintains a high level of inherent image quality with little effort.
 Play with the Drama filter, convert to B&W, or use the Grunge filter.
 They are all winners!

 So now you have a mirrorless camera system, complete with great lenses, to create awesome travel photographs.
 You will need a few more items to be a Jet Set travel photographer, such as card readers and the perfect travel camera bag.
 Almost all mirrorless cameras use SD memory, and if you are working with an iPad generation 1, 2, or 3, then go for the Apple Camera Connection kit.
-If you have a Mini or iPad 4, then go with this lighting connection kit.
+If you have a Mini or iPad 4, then go with the Lightning to SD Card Camera Reader.
 Camera bag choice is something about which I feel strongly.
 I think that a discreet bag with lots of pockets is the way to go.
 I say “discreet” because sometimes your travels won’t take you to posh destinations, and thieves with good taste in cameras are everywhere.
 The best defense―camouflage it with a bag that doesn’t look like a camera bag!
 My first choice is the Domke F803 satchel.
 They travel great, offer protection, can hold it all, have lots of pockets, and the best part, the Domke doesn’t look like a camera bag.
 Domke also offers custom inserts, so you can take your favorite old army satchel or shoulder bag and convert it to a camera bag.

 For our Gear Wishlist, have a look here.